Sociology of religion: Émile Durkheim

 Émile Durkheim placed himself in the positivist tradition, meaning that he thought of his study of society as dispassionate and scientific.
 He was deeply interested in the problem of what held complex modern societies together.
 Religion, he argued, was an expression of social cohesion.

 In the field work that led to his famous Elementary Forms of Religious Life, Durkheim, a secular Frenchman, looked at anthropological data of Indigenous Australians.
 His underlying interest was to understand the basic forms of religious life for all societies.
 In Elementary Forms, Durkheim argues that the totems the Aborigines venerate are actually expressions of their own conceptions of society itself.
 This is true not only for the Aborigines, he argues, but for all societies.

-Religion, for Durkheim, is not "imaginary", although he does deprive it of what many believers find essential.
+Religion, for Durkheim, was not "imaginary", although he did deprive it of what many believers find essential.
 Religion is very real; it is an expression of society itself, and indeed, there is no society that does not have religion.
 We perceive as individuals a force greater than ourselves, which is our social life, and give that perception a supernatural face.
 We then express ourselves religiously in groups, which for Durkheim makes the symbolic power greater.
 Religion is an expression of our collective consciousness, which is the fusion of all of our individual consciousnesses, which then creates a reality of its own.